Created in partnership with the Helpdesk on Business & Human Rights

 As per the UNGPs, a human rights policy should be:

-- “Publicly available and communicated internally and externally to all personnel, business partners and other relevant parties”
+• “Publicly available and communicated internally and externally to all personnel, business partners and other relevant parties”; and

-As part of their policy commitment to respect human rights, companies should commit not to restrict workers’ right to join a trade union/workers’ organization and to associate freely.
+As part of their policy commitment to respect human rights, companies should commit to not restricting workers’ rights to join a trade union/workers’ organization and to associate freely.
 Such a policy should be compliant with national laws and regulations.
 However, where the right to freedom of association is restricted under law, companies should find ways to allow workers to collectively express their concerns and have a dialogue with management, which is at the same time consistent with national law, and to provide assistance to business partners to do so.

 Businesses may want to consider including the following aspects in their human rights policy to demonstrate their commitment to freedom of association: